tari-project/tari/README.md

 ###### Pool mining with Self-Select

-For pool mining, the configuration file obtained from the [XMRig configuration wizard](https://xmrig.com/wizard) must be augmented with Tari specific settings.
+For pool mining, the configuration file obtained from the [XMRig configuration wizard](https://xmrig.com/wizard) must be augmented with Taiji specific settings.
 Using the wizard, create the following:

 - Start -> `+ New configuration`